SolidusSnake2/Python-RAT/README.md

 UPDATE LOG 1.0 --> 1.1: Added dedicated channel for file transfering

 Warning!
 This software is for educational purposes only.
+I AM NOT RESPOSNBILE FOR ANY FORM OF MALICIOUS USE OF THE PROGRAM.

 User guide: